Khakas language: Grammatical cases

+Auxiliary verb constructions

+Xakas is rich in complex predicate formations in which many simple verbs are used to mark various types of aspects, modality, aktionsart, and directions to the main lexical head.
+A highly-detailed semantics verb like xon 'spend a night' can simply occur as the marker of an unexpected action:

+The probabilitive, which was derived from the future form of pol ('to (be)come'), displays a split-inflected pattern, with tense encoded on the lexical head, and person/number on the auxiliary:

 Vocabulary

 Khakas has a core Turkic vocabulary.
 Although there were no historic contacts with Arabic (or Islam), the vocabulary features few Arabic words, for example, хабар "news, tiding", халых "people, a mass (of people), society".
 Some communist-minded writers of the Soviet Union tended to view such words as emanating from the efforts of bourgeois-nationalists who, they argued, tried to rid the Khakas language from Russian loanwords by importing foreign words from Arabic and Mongolic origin.